rkh/almost-rack-protection/README.md

 This gem protects you against most opportunistic attacks and is at the same time as simple as possible.

+Goes well with [almost-sinatra](https://github.com/rkh/almost-sinatra), [almost-rack](https://github.com/rkh/almost-rack) or [Ruby on Rails]([almost-sinatra](https://github.com/rails/rails).
+Should work with any Rack-compatible application and most other apps, too.

 Usage:

 ``` ruby